grenmester/personal-website/content/_index.md

 This website was created for me to post about random things.
 It is still very much a work in progress.
 To learn more about this site, visit the [about](/about) page.

+If you notice any errors or typos on this website, please let me know so I can fix them.